textpattern/textpattern.github.io/development/plugin-vs-core.md

 ### Plugin lifespan

 Unlike core code, which is maintained in a centralized [Textpattern repository](https://docs.textpattern.io/development/textpattern-source-code-repositories) as core developers come and go, plugins tend to have short lifespans and fall out of use.
-This is usually due to one of a two situations:
+This is usually due to one of three situations:

 1. The plugin developer abandons the community (for any number of personal reasons), leaving their existing plugins 'orphaned'.[^4]
 2. The plugin becomes obsolete (and subsequently abandoned) by the introduction of a new and innovative plugin from someone else that provides the same capabilities, and then some.[^5]
+3. The plugin functionality - or its essence - is rolled into core code.

 ### Plugin choice and risks